u-eff-gee/utr/README.md

 ## 2 Features <a name="features"></a>

 ### 2.1 Geometry <a name="geometry"></a>
 The `DetectorConstruction.cc` has to be adapted by the user for their experiment.
 Several pre-defined geometries from various experiments already exist in the `DetectorConstruction/` directory.
 The most recent geometries are from the experiments on 82Kr/82Se and 120Sn/82Kr.
-Those have implementations of the most relevant parts of the collimator room and the utr (γ³ setup [[5]](#ref-g3) and second setup).
+Those have implementations of the most relevant parts of the collimator room and the UTR (γ³ setup [[5]](#ref-g3) and second setup).

 By default, `utr` will use the geometry in `DetectorConstruction/82Se_82Kr_726_743` for no particular reason.
 To use the geometry in "DetectorConstruction/DetectorConstructionXY", set the corresponding CMake build variable when building the source code (see also [3 Installation](#installation)).